top of page

 Finds some of our favorite bookseller pics below!
 From essay collections to new fiction, find some of our favorite picks!
 Currently, we only cover adult fiction, nonfiction, and cookbooks; but we'll expand to covering our other sections soon!

-Geena is an absolute legend and a QUEEN!
-In Horse Barbie, she shares her incredible journey as a trans beauty queen from the Philippines to New York while navigating, pageants to modeling to activism..more than ever, we should be celebrating trans visibility, survival, and celebration.
+In Horse Barbie, Geena shares her incredible journey as a trans beauty queen from the Philippines and New York, navigating pageants, modeling, to activism, and more... we love celebrating trans visibility, survival, and celebration.

 If you love food storytelling...this books for you!
 I loved watching Chef Edward Lee on Culinary Class Wars Season 1, and I loved his writing in Buttermilk Graffiti...maybe even more?
 Mixing recipes, personal history, and stories from his travels, Edward Lee shows us how immigrants have shaped America's culinary landscape.